BharathSrinath/Web-Development/2.frontend/3.react/react-notes.md

             # This clean-up function is optional and is used to cancel subscriptions, clear intervals, or perform other clean-up tasks to avoid memory leaks.
             # Also in general we dont give name for the cleanUp().
 Whatever function that follows the 'return' will be a cleanUp().
         # How the useEffect() works with cleanUp()?
             # In first render (upon loading for the first time), useEffect() will be called.
-The optional cleanup function will returned (which will be held by react).
+The optional cleanup function will be returned (which will be held by react).
 It will not be executed at this point.
             # In second render (assuming that we have an element inside the array), the cleanup function will be executed (which was held by react).
 Now useEffect() will be executed the second time and a new cleanup function will be returned (which will be held by react).
 This continues for every render.
             # What we have to understand here is, when the component renders and react has any cleanup() held with it, react will execute the cleanup function first and then call the useEffect().
             # What if react has a cleanup() but there is not need for the useEffect() to be called?
 Then the cleanup() will not be executed by the react.